HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Related Works

 \subsection{Time Series Analysis}

 Multivariate time series forecasting is a complex task that aims to predict future values of multiple variables considering their interdependencies.
 Traditional methods such as the autoregressive integrated moving average (ARIMA) model and its extensions for multiple variables~\cite{nelson1998time,zhang2003time,wang2013arima} have been widely used.
 However, these linear models often struggle to capture non-linear relationships and complex temporal patterns in the data.
 With the development of machine learning and deep learning, deep neural network-based models like Stacked Long Short-Term Memory (S-LSTM)~\cite{bhanja2020deep} have been proposed to improve the accuracy of multivariate time series forecasting.

-Channel Independent (CI)~\cite{zeng2023transformers,dai2024periodicity,nie2022time} approaches in time series analysis treat each variable in a multivariate time series independently.
-Within the PatchTST~\cite{nie2022time} framework, each univariate series from a multivariate time series is fed independently into the transformer backbone, with each generating its own attention maps and prediction results while sharing the same transformer weights.
-In contrast, Channel Dependent (CD)~\cite{zhang2023crossformer,yu2024revitalizing,huang2023crossgnn} strategies focus on capturing the dependencies between variables.
+MSA-GCN~\cite{chen2024multistage} utilized multistage graph convolutional networks to learn the hidden correlation from heterogeneous MTS for accurate data imputation.
+Channel Independent (CI)~\cite{zeng2023Transformers,dai2024periodicity,nie2022time} approaches in time series analysis treat each variable in a multivariate time series independently.
+Within the PatchTST~\cite{nie2022time} framework, each univariate series from a multivariate time series is fed independently into the Transformer backbone, with each generating its own attention maps and prediction results while sharing the same Transformer weights.
+In contrast, Channel Dependent (CD)~\cite{zhang2023crossformer,yu2024reViTalizing,huang2023crossgnn} strategies focus on capturing the dependencies between variables.
 CrossGNN~\cite{huang2023crossgnn} designs a Cross-Variable GNN that distinguishes between homogeneous and heterogeneous relationships among variables, selecting nodes with high correlation scores as positive neighbors and those with low scores as negative neighbors.